A5R13L/gmsv_git/README.md

 # Authorization

-Placing a file named `git.token` with a PAT (Personal Access Token) will allow Git to access private repositories.
+Placing a file named `git.token` in the /garrysmod folder with a PAT (Personal Access Token) will allow Git to access private repositories.

 # API